 Subsequent to the January 16 workshop, Dr. King substantially completed an independent technical peer review.
-Dr. King describes the substantially complete, independent technical peer review in this task B2 technical memorandum.
+King (2024b) described the substantially complete, independent technical peer review.

-SJRWMD and Dr. King will present this draft, independent technical memorandum to stakeholders and the general public in a virtual workshop on or near February 5, 2024, as task C1 of work order 1.
-Stakeholders and the general public may ask questions or share concerns in the task C1 workshop.
+SJRWMD and Dr. King presented a draft, independent technical memorandum to stakeholders and the general public in a virtual workshop on February 5, 2024, as task C1 of work order 1 (SJRWMD, 2023a, 2023b).
+Stakeholders and the general public asked questions and shared concerns in the task C1 workshop.
+King (2024c) described the presentation.

-Subsequent to the task C1 workshop, Dr. King may revise or refine this task B2 draft technical memorandum.
-Dr. King will publish a final technical memorandum by February 14, as task C2 of work order 1.
-Publication of the final technical memorandum will constitute the conclusion of this independent technical peer review of SJRWMD's numerical simulation of MFLs in Lake Prevatt, in Orange County, Florida.
+Dr. King publishes this final technical memorandum as task C2 of work order 1 (SJRWMD, 2023a, 2023b).
+Publication of the final technical memorandum concludes this independent technical peer review of SJRWMD's numerical simulation to support MFL determination for Lake Prevatt.